MuraliNunna/jira-cli/README.md

-# Take the jeer out of Jira
+# Take the jeer out of JIRA

-An immersive command line interface (CLI) for Jira
+An immersive command line interface (CLI) for JIRA

 ## Install